ChimeHQ/Welp/README.md

 cp -r Help\ Book.xctemplate ~/Library/Developer/Xcode/Templates/Project\ Templates/macOS/Other/
 ```

+Unfortunately, this template is missing a few features.
+This means there are some extra steps required to make it actually work.

+#### Copy

+Add the help book bundle into your main app via the "Copy Bundle Resources" phase.

+I *thought* that `AssociatedTargetNeedsProductBuildPhaseInjection` would make this automatic, but I cannot figure out how to control how Xcode adds it into the associated target's build phases.

+#### Info.plist Addition

+I *think* it is necessary to add an entry into your main app's Info.plist. `CFBundleHelpBookFolder` should be set to `YourHelpBook.help`.

 ## WelpBook Usage

 Please do keep in mind this is experimental.
 This provides an interface to the `NSUserInterfaceItemSearching` API.